nomakewan/digitalWriteFast/README.md

 <br/>

+**The value of DigitalReadFast() is the content of the input register e.g. 0x04 for pin2 and NOT always 0 or 1.**

 # Correct usage detection
 Defining `THROW_ERROR_IF_NOT_FAST` would cause the macro to return an error during compilation, if the parameter is a variable and thus regular digital* functions must be called.
 This notifies the programmer the specific line where code is still slow.